ansible/ansible-dev-tools/docs/content_best_practices.md

 # Ensure content best practices

-## (A) Add a tox entry for lint in CI
+## Add a tox entry for lint in CI

 Integrating lint into your Continuous Integration (CI) pipeline ensures that your codebase adheres to coding standards and best practices.

 To add Tox Entry for Linting:

-1. Create a `tox.ini` file in the root of your project.
-This will contain the configuration for running various environments.
+1. Create a `tox.ini` file in the root directory of your project.
+This file will contain the configuration for running various environments.
-2. Update your CI configuration file (e.g., `.github/workflows/main.yml` for GitHub Actions) to include the tox command with the linting environment.
+2. Update your CI configuration file (for example `.github/workflows/main.yml` for GitHub Actions) to include the tox command with the linting environment.
-3. Commit the changes to your repository and push them to trigger the CI pipeline.
+3. Commit the changes to your repository and push them, to trigger the CI pipeline.

-With this you have successfully added a tox entry for linting in your CI setup i.e. `tox -e lint`.
+You have successfully added a tox entry for linting (`tox -e lint`) in your CI setup.
 This ensures that lint checks are automatically performed whenever changes are pushed to the repository, helping maintain a clean and consistent codebase.

-## (B) Run sanity tests using tox-ansible
+## Run sanity tests using tox-ansible

-Tox-ansible uses `ansible-test sanity` to run the sanity tests.
-After installing `tox-ansible`, create an empty `tox-ansible.ini` file from the root of your collection and list the available environments:
+Tox-ansible uses `ansible-test sanity` to run sanity tests.
+After installing `tox-ansible`, create an empty `tox-ansible.ini` file in the root directory of your collection and list the available environments:

 ```bash
 touch tox-ansible.ini
 tox list --ansible --conf tox-ansible.ini
 ```

-A list of dynamically generated Ansible environments will be displayed:
+A list of dynamically generated Ansible environments is displayed:

 ```